 "ADOP incorporates CloudBees CI, enabling the ability to scale Jenkins and the rest of our tools to a much larger user base, and, ultimately, help serve our internal teams and our clients more effectively,” Strain adds.

-Among the first and biggest changes undertaken with CloudBees CI was assigning masters to individual projects, instead of using shared masters for multiple projects.
+Among the first and biggest changes undertaken with CloudBees CI was assigning controllers to individual projects, instead of using shared controllers for multiple projects.
 This change gave teams the freedom to add plugins or jobs without affecting the work of other teams, with the added benefit of isolation between projects.

 "With CloudBees CI added to ADOP, Jenkins maintenance for projects using the platform can be as low as 11 hours annually.
 That’s more than a 90% saving in time and cost,” says Rendell.